mynksnh/ArchKatas2022/Readme.md

 The event storming process described in the previous section allowed us to identify the bounded contexts of our system and the aggregates (components) within them.
 We now map each bounded context to be a module of our overall system.
 The resulting modular monolith is depicted in the following diagram.

 ![Modular Monolith](/Diagrams/modMono.png)
+*Figure 6 Modular Monolith*

 ### Service Containers
 The previous section described a single container, comprising of multiple modules.
 It did not give us any information about how the modules are coupled.
 The next step therefore is to segregate the container along the boundaries of our bounded contexts.
 The following diagram illustrates the the interactions between the various microservices and the external actors.

 ![Service Containers](/Diagrams/containers.png)
+*Figure 7 Service Containers*

 ### API Layer
 Next, we add an API layer to extract the publically accessible interface of the system.
 Instead of external users directly connecting to the individual services via a GUI, all external requests will be routed through the API layer.
 Also see [ADR04-API-layer](/ADRs/ADR04-API-Layer.md)

 ![API Layer](/Diagrams/apiLayer.png)
+*Figure 8 API Layer*

+**Note**
 In the above diagram, the API layer only serves requests from public mobile-app based clients.
 This is on purpose, the administrative/organizational users will make up a small fraction of the total user base of the system.
-Their use cases are also different from reqular users, thus it makes sense for them to have separate APIs for accessing relevant services, with their own authentication mechanism.
+Their use cases are also different from reqular users, thus it makes sense for them to have separate APIs for accessing relevant services.
+Identity, access control and authentication mechanisms for administrative users are also significantly different from those of public users who do not have access to internal infrastructure, data and services.

 ### Coupling and Architecture Quanta
 Finally we close out the service containers section with a discussing of coupling between the services and architecure quanta.